 Chinese people normally communicate very indirectly.
-Strong negative statements don’t go down very well as they often become offended, so dealing with a problem is a lesson in subtle communication with a nod towards Confucious.
+Strong negative statements don’t go down very well as they often become offended.
+Dealing with a problem is a lesson in subtle communication with a nod towards Confucius.

 On the whole it is incredibly difficult for a Chinese person to say NO, even if they mean no. Disagreement is often implied, otherwise it causes embarrassment.
 It is therefore better to agree with things in a less direct manner, like, “maybe next time”, “I am not totally sure”, “I will think about it”.
 This is what they say when they refuse to do something.

-Unlike the West where deals are based on and covered by legitimate contracts that clearly clarify the liabilities of all parties, in China people tend to work with the companies they know or are familiar with.
-Trust mainly comes from the personal or existing relationship, although an unofficial contact may be signed as well which is more for formality.
+In China people tend to work with companies they know or are familiar with.
+Trust mainly comes from the personal or existing relationship.

-There lies the risk that companies will promise everything and say yes to anything in order to win the business but when an issue occur they will try and free themselves from obligation.
+There are some companies who will promise everything and say yes to anything in order to win the business.
+When an issue occur they will try and free themselves from obligation.

 Therefore, it is crucial to always get a lawful contract signed that is valid inside Chinese jurisdiction to cover a business interest in case something goes awry.

-Remembering that without a Chinese supplier a business will be unsuccessful.
 Developing strong supplier relationship can be as important as relationships with the consumer.
 There is always a balance to be struck which allows for fairness.
-Taking a professional and respectful approach with a supplier will often yield far greater long-term results, allowing for a win-win mentality.
+Taking a professional and respectful approach with a supplier often yields far greater long-term results, allowing for a win-win mentality.

 For more info on product manufacturing – call us on: 01225 460 388 or find out more by emailing firstname.lastname@example.org